 - Anxiety, depression and stress.
 Your brain is a computer, and when you have ongoing anxiety, depression and stress, it can really bog down your system and memory.
 And with stressors like COVID-19 constantly on the brain, it may be difficult to focus on work or even household tasks.

 - Cancer treatments.
 Known as “chemo brain,” it isn’t unusual during and after cancer treatment for you to feel a bit foggy.
-It is most commonly connected with chemotherapy, but other treatments may be associated.
+This side effect is most commonly connected with chemotherapy, but other treatments may be associated.
 These treatments can cause short-term, long-term and delayed mental changes or cognitive problems.

 - Hormonal changes.
 “Baby or mommy brain” can be a very real thing, especially for women who are pregnant or going through menopause.
 In men, a lower testosterone level can also explain mental fatigue.

 - Sleep.
 There’s nothing like a good night’s rest, but if you aren’t getting it, you’re likely feeling less with it.
-Sleep deprivation can disrupt your brain cells’ ability to communicate with each other, leading to a temporary brain lapse that can affect memory and visual perception.
+Lack of sleep can disrupt your brain cells’ ability to communicate with each other, leading to a temporary brain lapse that can affect memory and visual perception.